St. Joseph Traumatic Brain Injury Attorneys

 - What treatment and rehabilitation options exist?

 We understand that many TBI victims face obstacles of memory, speech and thought impairment as they try to get the story and facts across to the lawyers who are there to represent them.
-At Murphy, Taylor, Siemens & Elliott P.C., our team of attorneys do everything they can to make it easier for our TBI clients.
+At Murphy, Taylor, Siemens & Elliott P.C., our team of attorneys does everything they can to make it easier for our TBI clients.
 We take the time needed to get your story and understand your situation, and we have the resources to fight for your rights against whoever put you in this position — even rich and powerful companies.

 No amount of money can truly compensate for a serious TBI, but life with a TBI and no money can be unbearable for the entire family.
 TBI victims and families face incredible pressures in the face of injuries that go to the core of the victim’s identity.
 At the same time that medical costs are climbing, the entire family routine has been upended, and you are facing the prospect of fighting the people who caused all these problems.